-Accompanying documents
+6. Accompanying documents

-Draft cost-benefit analysis / impact assessment
+6.1 Draft cost-benefit analysis / impact assessment

-As per Article 16(1) of Regulation (EU) No 1093/2010 (EBA Regulation) and of Regulation (EU) No 1095/2010 (ESMA Regulation), Guidelines developed by the EBA and by ESMA shall be accompanied by an Impact Assessment (IA) analysing 'the potential related costs and benefits.'
-This section presents the IA of the main policy options included in these Guidelines on:

-- Joint EBA and ESMA Guidelines on the suitability assessment of members of management body of issuer in asset-referenced tokens or of crypto-asset service providers, and - b.
-Joint EBA and ESMA Guidelines on the suitability assessment of shareholders and members, whether direct or indirect, with qualifying holdings in issuer of asset-referenced tokens or in crypto-asset service providers in accordance with Articles 21(3) and 63(11) of MiCA.

-MiCA sets out a new legal framework for issuers of ARTs and for CASPs laying down suitability requirements for members of the management body and for shareholders and members with direct or indirect qualifying holdings.
+- 32.As per Article 16(1) of Regulation (EU) No 1093/2010 (EBA Regulation) and of Regulation (EU) No 1095/2010 (ESMA Regulation), Guidelines developed by the EBA and by ESMA shall be accompanied by an Impact Assessment (IA) which analyses 'the potential related costs and benefits.'
+This section presents the IA of the main policy options included in this Consultation Paper (CP) on: - a. draft Joint EBA and ESMA Guidelines on the suitability assessment of members of management body of issuer in asset-referenced tokens or of crypto-asset service providers, and - b. draft Joint EBA and ESMA Guidelines on the suitability assessment of shareholders and members, whether direct or indirect, with qualifying holdings in issuer of asset-referenced tokens or in crypto-asset service providers in accordance with Articles 21(3) and 63(11) of MiCA. - 33.MiCA sets out a new legal framework for issuers of ARTs and for CASPs laying down suitability requirements for members of the management body and for shareholders and members with direct or indirect qualifying holdings.
 Namely, members of the management body have to be of sufficiently good repute and possess appropriate knowledge, skills and experience, both individually and collectively, to perform their duties.
 Shareholders and members with direct or indirect qualifying holdings have to be of sufficiently good repute for purposes of granting authorisation; in case of proposed acquisition or increase of direct or indirect qualifying holdings, they have to be subject to a comprehensive prudential assessment against the five assessment criteria set out in Article 42(1), letters (a) to (e) or in Article 84(1), letters (a) to (e).